Contents

 Music – Zene

-Music is at the heart of Góbéfest, as we welcome award-winning musicians from the Carpathian Basin to perform everything from energising folk music right through to classical, jazz, rock and world music.
-Góbéfest aims to encourage international collaborations between musicians and showcase new music commissions.
+Music is at the heart of Góbéfest.
+Each year we welcome award‑winning musicians from across the Carpathian Basin and beyond, bringing everything from high‑energy folk to touches of classical, jazz, rock and world music to the stage.
+The festival also champions creativity, encouraging international collaborations between artists and supporting new music commissions that introduce fresh sounds and ideas to the programme.

 Dance – Tánc